 Not only does air conditioning keep you comfortable, it’s also vital to your health during the dog days of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or the system won’t start up at all, you’re not in a position to call around for several days.
+Unfortunately, when the cool air suddenly isn’t blowing or your AC won’t turn on at all, you’re don’t have time to shop around for several days.

-When your air conditioning breaks down in the middle of the summer, you don’t always have time to look around for different quotes or research average costs.
-Not being sure how much it may cost when the air conditioner service expert shows up can be intimidating, so we’re here to provide several price ranges on some basic services so you won’t be alarmed when A-PLUS Service Experts comes to get you up and running again.
+When your air conditioning breaks down in the middle of the summer, you don’t always have time to look around for different quotes or research what you can expect to pay.
+Not knowing how much you can expect to pay when the air conditioner service expert arrives can be scary, so we’re here with several price ranges on some standard services so you won’t be alarmed when A-PLUS Service Experts comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Thermostat Replacement: $200 - $500

 - Capacitor Replacement: $250 - $350